Menu

 How to Register:

 In preparation for registration, it is recommended that you, log in to your existing account (use Forgot Password, it you have registered for EcoCamp before) OR if you are new to EcoCamp, sign-up for an account.
-Whether you are logging in for the first time, or using an existing account it is highly recommended that your confirm your address and payment information in CampDoc prior to March 3rd at 10am.
+Whether you are logging in for the first time, or using an existing account it is highly recommended that your confirm your address and payment information in CampDoc prior to March 2nd 10am.
+You are welcome to call Susanna at 410-822-4903 if you have questions prior to March 2nd.

 Camp Scholarships